Wigner time delay and related concepts -- Application to transport in coherent conductors: Random matrix approach for quantum dots

 (obviously $\mathscr{P}_1^{(\beta)}(\tau) = w_1^{(\beta)}(\tau) = \widetilde{w}_1^{(\beta)}(\tau)$).
 The proper times are measured in unit of the Heisenberg time $\Ht=2\pi\hbar/\Delta$, where $\Delta$ is the mean level spacing of the cavity (of more correctly the ``mean resonance spacing'' as we deal with a scattering problem).

 An important advance was the work of Beenakker, Brouwer and Frahm who were able to obtain the joint distribution of the proper time delays within ASA in Ref.~\cite{BroFraBee97,BroFraBee99}.
-They established the relationship with the Laguerre ensemble of random matrices~: the inverse of the Wigner-Smith matrix is a Wishart matrix $\WSm^{-1}=X^\dagger X$ where $X$ is a $\Nc\times(2\Nc-1+2/\beta)$ matrix with identical and independent Gaussian elements (this interpretation only holds for $\beta=1,\,2$).
-The joint distribution of the inverse of the proper times, $\gamma_i=\Ht/\tau_i$ being given by~\cite{BroFraBee97,BroFraBee99}
+They established the relationship with the Laguerre ensemble of random matrices~: the inverse of the symmetrised Wigner-Smith matrix~\footnote{ The definition of $\WSm_s$ is intermediate between \eqref{eq:DefinitionWS} and \eqref{eq:DefinitionWStilde}.
+The three matrices have the same spectrum of eigenvalues $\{\tau_a\}$. }